proximax-storage/xpx-chain-devportal-docs/docs/support/guidelines.md

 ---
 First off, thank you for considering contributing to Sirius-Chain!

-Follow these guidelines for contributing to Sirius-Chain projects, achieving the best quality with the less effort.
+Follow these guidelines for contributing to Sirius-Chain projects.

 <div class=info>